-This Pioneer CT-A7X three-head cassette deck service and repair is quite a story and one that I hope you’ll enjoy as much as I enjoyed the job.
+This Pioneer CT-A7X three-head cassette deck service and repair is a story I hope you’ll enjoy as much as I enjoyed bringing this deck back to life!

 I love cassette decks, especially decks like this beautiful Pioneer CT-A7X.
 In fact, my own reference deck is a Pioneer CT-A9X, the best deck Pioneer made for many years.
 I also own a Nakamichi 670ZX, Harman/Kardon CD-491, and others.
 Don’t ask me why cos I don’t know!